Berks County, Pennsylvania: Income

+Cultural communities

+Historically there is a large Pennsylvania Dutch population.
+It is known as part of Pennsylvania Dutch Country.
+More recently there is a large Puerto Rican population centered in the city of Reading.

 Berks County is home to an Old Order Mennonite community consisting of about 160 families, located in the East Penn Valley near Kutztown and Fleetwood.
 The Old Order Mennonites first bought land in the area in 1949.
 In 2012, Old Order Mennonites bought two large farms in the Oley Valley.
 The Old Order Mennonites in the area belong to the Groffdale Conference Mennonite Church and use the horse and buggy as transportation.
 There are several farms in the area belonging to the Old Order Mennonite community and meetinghouses are located near Kutztown and Fleetwood.